Optional Placement Year

 Am I eligible?

 This scheme supports students who do not already have the option to complete a placement year as part of their degree.
-You are therefore eligible if you are an undergraduate or integrated masters student and your course does not include an integrated placement year, industrial year or year abroad.
+You are therefore eligible if you are a full-time undergraduate or integrated masters student in your penultimate year and your course does not include an integrated placement year, industrial year or year abroad.